tomhrr/dale/doc/2-13-algorithms.md

 Expands to a function that takes two values of the specified type.
 If the first value is greater than the second value, then the first is returned.
 Otherwise, the second is returned.
+Does not support types that do not permit copying.

 #### `min`